Arik Brauer

 Arik Brauer.

-Fairground view: Arik Brauer, Fairytale carousel with music.
-Luna Luna, Hamburg, Germany, June-July, 1987.
+Fairground view: Arik Brauer, Carousel.
+Luna Luna, Hamburg, Germany, 1987.

 Arik Brauer is renowned for his Surrealist paintings inspired by Jewish mystical traditions and dream imagery.